domasmas/argcd-test/practise/4. argo-sync-form/domas/README.md

 # Argo CD Sync Form Deep-Dive

-1. Open `practise/4. argo-sync-form/domas/k8s/deployment.yaml` in your editor.
-Locate the line `image: domasmasiulis/green-app:latest` and change it to `image: domasmasiulis/blue-app:latest`.y control on Argo CD's **Sync** dialog using the five color-themed en, blue, yellow, purple, red).
+This exercise demonstrates precise control on Argo CD's **Sync** dialog using the five color-themed apps (green, blue, yellow, purple, red).
 Each exercise shows how a setting changes the outcome when you synchronize the `sync-form-lab` application.

 > **Heads-up:** The **Red App** intentionally throws an exception a few seconds after start-up.
 You'll use it to observe retry, force, and replace behaviour during sync.